Hello, I'm Rui Liu

 LAVA: Long-horizon Visual Action based Food Acquisition

-IROS, 2024 Best Paper Award at ICRA 2024 Workshop on Cooking Robotics: Perception and Motion Planning
+2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS, 2024) Best Paper Award at ICRA 2024 Workshop on Cooking Robotics: Perception and Motion Planning

 Long-horizon Visual Action-based (LAVA) food acquisition of liquid, semisolid, and deformable foods.